mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_accessibility/index.md

 ## Focusing between templates

-When a user toggles a `<Todo />` template from viewing to editing, we should focus on the `<input>` used to rename it; when they toggle back from editing to viewing, we should move focus back to the "Edit" button.
+When a user changes the `<Todo />` template from viewing to editing, we should focus on the `<input>` used to rename it; when they change back from editing to viewing, we should move focus back to the "Edit" button.

 ### Targeting our elements